Group-Weighted Conformal Prediction: Discussion

 This paper considers a supervised learning setting where the underlying population consists of various groups, with the relative proportions of the different groups being potentially different between the training data (i.e., the observed sample) and the test data (i.e., the target distribution or general population).
 We view this as a covariate shift problem, where the distribution shift depends only on a finitely-valued covariate, i.e., the group to which an observation belongs.
 Thus, the prediction problem can be addressed with weighted conformal prediction, which offers distribution-free coverage guarantees as long as the covariate shift can be accurately estimated.
 Our results provide sharp coverage guarantees that bound the influence of this estimation error, and are substantially closer to the target coverage level $1-\alpha$ than previously known bounds; in particular, our results can even achieve coverage converging to $1-\alpha$ when the group sizes remain constant as sample size $n$ increases (i.e., the number of groups is proportional to $n$).

 More broadly, this problem can be viewed as an instance of a more general class of settings, where covariate shift can be expressed via a finite dimensional parametrization.
 Whether these techniques can be extended to broader scenarios, moving beyond the setting of disjoint subpopulations, is an important direction for further exploration.
+Another future direction of interest is the problem of allowing for noisy or corrupted group labels in the test or training data, to handle scenarios where group labels may not be known exactly---for instance, due to issues such as privacy constraints or inaccurate data collection.